Al-Lail: Q92:1–11 By night and Day

 In verse 7, humans are told if they strive their utmost towards Allah, that He will provide every help and satisfaction to a “state of ease” (li-l-yusrā).
 People adopting the first mode of action are promised by Allāh that He will make correct behavior easy for them, to such an extent that doing good becomes easy and doing evil difficult.
 On the contrary, those adopting the second mode of life, Allāh will make their path difficult in this world and in the Hereafter.
 Consequently, performing evil actions will become easy, while doing good becomes increasingly difficult.
-Ibn Kathir further extrapalated on this concept:
+Ibn Kathir further extrapolated on this concept:

 And there are many Ayat with this meaning, proving that Allah rewards those who intend good with success, while whoever intends evil is abandoned, and all of this is in accordance with a preordained decree.
 There are also many Hadiths that prove this.
 Imam Ahmad recorded from Abu Bakr that he said to the Messenger of Allah, "O Messenger of Allah!
 Do we act according to what has already been decided, or is the matter just beginning (i.e., still undecided)" He replied, "Indeed it is according to what has already been decided".
 Then Abu Bakr said, "Then what (good) are deeds, O Messenger of Allah" He replied, "Everyone will find it easy to do such deeds that will lead him to what he was created for".